simoninireland/simplicial/doc/glossary.rst

       "The stratosphere of human thought! !
 In the twenty-fourth century it might possibly be of use to someone..."
 (Alexander Solzhenitsyn, The First Circle).

+   topological invariant
+      A property that isn't changed by smooth changes in a complex, or by the details of how a shape is approximated by a complex.